nikrom17/Rezzi/README.md

 4. Repeat 1-3 till end, gathering data
 5. Build a resume

-We leveraged the web browser and its wide support for IO.
-Using Flask and SocketIO we were able to record audio from the microphone to create an audio sample.
 The users audio input was sent to the Dialogflow API for NLP and NLU analysis.
 The relevant entities such as job titles, names, and languages are stored in a local database while the chatbot's text response is used for further interaction.

 For our case, the user will be asked questions such as:
 1. "What's your name?"